Arrow Icon

 • Predictable revenue streams

 Subscription pricing for financial planning services has many upsides.
 The subscription model has been successfully deployed in numerous industries, making it a familiar and easily understood form of pricing for clients.
-Subscriptions may be most appealing to those 25- to 44-years old who have incomes from $50,000 to $100,000—a segment of the wealth management market that has been historically underserved by planners charging a fee on assets under management.
+Subscriptions may be most appealing to 25- to 44-year-olds who have incomes from $50,000 to $100,000—a segment of the wealth management market that has been historically underserved by planners charging a fee on assets under management.
 Additionally, subscriptions offer highly predictable, reliable streams of revenue not tied to market performance or wallet share.

 Cons